espressif/esp-idf/docs/en/api-reference/peripherals/i2s.rst

 By default, the I2S interrupt will be deferred when the cache is disabled for reasons like writing/erasing flash.
 Thus the EOF interrupt will not get executed in time.

-To avoid such case in real-time applications, you can enable the Kconfig option :ref:`CONFIG_I2S_ISR_IRAM_SAFE` that will:
+To avoid such case in real-time applications, you can enable the Kconfig option :ref:`CONFIG_I2S_ISR_IRAM_SAFE` that:

-1. Keep the interrupt being serviced even when the cache is disabled.
+1. Keeps the interrupt being serviced even when the cache is disabled.

-2. Place driver object into DRAM (in case it is linked to PSRAM by accident).
+2. Places driver object into DRAM (in case it is linked to PSRAM by accident).

-This will allow the interrupt to run while the cache is disabled, but will come at the cost of increased IRAM consumption.
+This allows the interrupt to run while the cache is disabled, but comes at the cost of increased IRAM consumption.

 Thread Safety
 ^^^^^^^^^^^^^